 Jacksonville is home to around 30 charter schools.
 These are a subset of public schools that are overseen by outside bodies.
 While charter schools teach the same curriculum as standard public schools, they have more freedom in teaching style and methodology.

-Each of these institutions will have a charter detailing the school's operations, programme, goals and assessment methods.
+Each school will have a charter detailing its operations, programme, goals and assessment methods.
 While catchment areas don't apply to charter schools, proximity to home should still be factored in, as Jacksonville is a huge city and long daily commutes have the potential to hamper a student's learning experience.

 Magnet schools